unlock-protocol/unlock/README.md

 Make sure you change the value of `ETHEREUM_ADDRESS` to use your main Ethereum address (the one you use with your Metamask for example).
 This will let you interract with the application using your regular setup.

+NB: The environments config files for the infrastructure are located inside the [`./docker`](./docker) folder.

 ## Thank you